hyrumParamore/pokedex/README.md

 # Web Pages

 <!-- {Describe each of the web pages you created and how the web app transitions between each of them.
 Also describe what is dynamically created on each page.} -->
+I currently only have one web page for this but am looking to add more when I have more time available.
+As of now, this project doesn't really require more than a single page to run correctly, but again, I am looking to add more in the future.

 # Development Environment